Plagued by redness in your skin? Here’s how to calm rosacea naturally – with tips from one of London’s leading skincare experts

 Which treatments can work, and what types of skincare should be avoided?

-The key to the successful management of rosacea is early diagnosis and treatment. it can be dramatically improved with good quality cosmeceutical skincare along with a course of treatments tailored to the individuals needs and the type of rosacea.
-Rosacea sufferers should avoid harsh cleansers and scrubs, products made with alcohol and alpha hydroxyl acids.
+The key to the successful management of rosacea is early diagnosis and treatment.
+It can be dramatically improved with good quality cosmeceutical skincare along with a course of treatments tailored to the individual’s needs and the type of rosacea.
+Rosacea sufferers should avoid harsh cleansers and scrubs, products made with alcohol and alpha hydroxy acids.
 Avoid rubbing, scrubbing or massaging the face, and use a serum or cream suited towards your skin type.

 How can people keep attacks at bay?